-For the past few years my spiritual world has gone through a deep chasm, shifting and widening, leaving my soul wandering, departing on a journey to find all that I can about what is good, and most of all, what is right.
+For the past few years, my spiritual world has gone through a deep chasm, shifting and widening, leaving my soul wandering, departing on a journey to find all that I can about what is good, and most of all, what is right.
 I found Mormonism in my mid-teens.
 Although I was hesitant to delve into the world of religion at the time, I quickly fell in love with the people.
-Mormons are some of the brightest, most hopeful and kind people I have ever met.
-At the time, I desperately wanted to learn how to be happy and kind like they so easily seemed to be.
+Mormons are some of the brightest, most hopeful and loving people I have ever met.
+At the time, I desperately wanted to learn how to be happy and kind like they so effortlessly seemed to be.
 I was sad, angry, confused but in spite of this, they saw the good in me.
-They seemed almost angelic (annoyingly so, at times), glowing and radiating love.
-And despite my stubbornness and reluctance of making friends with these angels, I eventually did, for the sheer reason that I felt and wanted to feel loved in a time when I generally didn’t.
-The simple power of being valued, appreciated, loved and given hope changes lives.
+They appeared almost angelic (annoyingly so, at times), glowing and radiating love.
+And despite my stubbornness and reluctance of making friends with these angels, I eventually did, for the sheer reason that I felt and wanted to feel loved at a time when I didn’t.
+The pure power of being valued, appreciated, loved and given hope changes lives.
 It changed my perspective, my heart and life.
-I found my sweetheart and met some of my greatest friends through Mormonism.
+I found my sweetheart and met some of my best friends through Mormonism.

-In recent years, however, Mormonism has caused a great sorrow to my heart, primarily through disappointment.
-Today my heart is healing, and as the sorrow subsides, I am better able to see more clearly my journey and the things that I’ve learned going through it.
-I’ve learned that nothing is ever entirely black or white, entirely good or entirely bad.
+In recent years, however, Mormonism has caused great sorrow in my heart, primarily through disappointment.
+Today my heart is healing, and as the pain subsides, I can see more clearly my journey and the things that I’ve learned along the way.
+For example, nothing is ever entirely black or white, altogether good or evil.
 This is a beautiful discovery, a release of striving for perfection, but also harrowing – my “perfect” Mormon world was showing its cracks and falling before my eyes.
 Perfect was stable.
 Perfect was something that I could lean on.
-However, labeling something as perfect often requires justifying or excusing the bad.
-In this case, I found the bad (a bad that can so easily be rectified ; a bad that so many recognize but turn a blind eye to ; a bad that is completely contradictory to a loving God) to be non-justifiable.
-I did not want my “perfect” world if others couldn’t have it either.
+However, labeling something as perfect requires justifying or excusing of the bad.
+In this case, I found the bad (a bad that can easily be rectified; a bad that many recognize but turn a blind eye to; a bad that is completely contradictory to a loving God) to be non-justifiable.
+I did not want my “perfect” world if others couldn’t have it as well.

-And so after leaving the religion that initially brought me peace and light, and as I continue on with my spiritual journey, I’d like to state a few ways Mormonism has given me tools for life, that I practice (or try to) every day:
+After leaving the religion that initially brought me peace and light, I continue on my spiritual journey.
+I’d like to state a few ways Mormonism has given me tools for life, that I practice (or try to) every day:

 In Mormonism, we are taught that all happens for us, not to us.
 Good things that happen in our lives are tender mercies, signals that perhaps we are going in the right direction, and gifts filled with love from a God that we believe loves each of us equally and infinitely.
 Bad things that happen in our lives are not all that bad — they are seen as mountains to climb, put in place for us to grow in strength.
 They are lessons for us to grow from, placed in our paths out of love.
 We are taught that we have the power to use the negatives and turn them into positives.
 An example: Instead of being angry that my ex was abusive, I can recognize that that time of suffering also allowed me to be more appreciative of a good, healthy relationship.
 Scott, my husband now, is the light to that darkness. . . and maybe I wouldn’t have recognized his light if I hadn’t known the darkness of my ex.
 (Not excusing abusive behavior, which has caused a lot of trauma in my life.
 This is just one way that changing perspectives can give a healthier outlook on situations and life in general.)
 I’d like to add that this ideology is technically flawed, because who are we to say that those that have hardships (like Isis slaves, for example) need or deserve the lesson of torture?
 They don’t, and there isn’t a sweet way to twist how their situation was “meant to be”.
 But in the day-to-day, trying to develop a hopeful perspective towards the ups-and-downs of life is empowering.
 It showed me the choice in choosing how I respond to life.